quirozcj/monococcum_introgressions/README.md

 Date: 26/07/2022
 ```

-IBSpy is a k-mer based approach software that allows to detect introgressions at 50-kbp resolution.
+IBSpy is a *k-*mer based approach software that allows to detect introgressions at 50-kbp resolution.
 For details about how IBSpy detects variaitons, please, read the documentation [here](https://github.com/Uauy-Lab/IBSpy).\
 We used the 218 accesions of *T. monococcum* sequenced in this study as a query samples.
 On average all samples had ```~10-fold coverage```.
-We also included the the ten wheat genome assemblies (Walkowiak et al., 2020) and two chrosmosome-scale *T. monococcum* assemblies from this study.
+We also included the the ten wheat genome assemblies (Walkowiak et *al.,* 2020) and two chrosmosome-scale *T. monococcum* assemblies from this study.
 We included the assemblies, either as a reference or as query samples.

-1. Build k-mer databases.\
+1. Build *k-*mer databases.\
 We used kmc-3.0.1
 	* ```script: run_kmc.sh```
 - For genome assembly: